Jiaganj Azimganj: Area overview

 While the Lalbag subdivision is spread across both the natural physiographic regions of the district, Rarh and Bagri, the Domkal subdivision occupies the north-eastern corner of Bagri.
 In the map alongside, the Ganges/ Padma River flows along the northern portion.
 The border with Bangladesh can be seen in the north and the east.
 Murshidabad district shares with Bangladesh a porous international border which is notoriously crime prone (partly shown in this map).
 The Ganges has a tendency to change course frequently, causing severe erosion, mostly along the southern bank.
 The historic city of Murshidabad, a centre of major tourist attraction, is located in this area.
 In 1717, when Murshid Quli Khan became Subahdar, he made Murshidabad the capital of Subah Bangla (then Bengal, Bihar and Odisha).
 The entire area is overwhelmingly rural with over 90% of the population living in the rural areas.

 Note: The map alongside presents some of the notable locations in the subdivisions.
 All places marked in the map are linked in the larger full screen map.

 Demographics

 As of 2001 India census, Jiaganj Azimganj had a population of 47,228.
 Males constitute 51% of the population and females 49%.
 Jiaganj and Azimganj has an average literacy rate of 68% : male literacy is 73%, and female literacy is 62%.
 In Jiaganj Azimganj, 11% of the population is under 6 years of age.
 Hindus form 88.7% of the population while Jains form 1.3% of the city population.
-Muslims make up about 9% of the population rest 1% are Sikhs, Buddhists and Christians.
+Muslims make up about 9% of the population; the remaining 1% are Sikhs, Buddhists and Christians.